-With more and more organisations transitioning to agile practices so they can optimise ways of working and improve effectiveness, there are very clear reasons how agile can support mental health and reduce stress too.
+With more organisations transitioning to agile practices so they can optimise ways of working and improve effectiveness - there are clear reasons for how going agile can help support the mental health of your team, too.

 People no longer work solo.
 Agile practices are founded on collaborative teams working together and sharing the load to deliver against team level goals, not individual.

 We know historically, the silos and individual task pressure can lead to overload which is one of the leading causes of stress and consequent mental health problems.